Thousands of merchants sell on Amazon every day. The competition can be overwhelming, making new sellers unsure of getting started.

 Winning the Buy Box is crucial for a seller to gain visibility and boost sales on Amazon.
 This, in turn, positively impacts the brand, seller ranks, and ratings.
 All these metrics aid in growing your business on Amazon.

 On the flip side, selling low-competition products means that there is no proven sales record.
 There could be a reason why resellers did not penetrate the market.
 There may not be sufficient target customers, or lower margins, etc. Make sure you cover your amazon product research basics first.

 Secondly, you need to have a good seller rank to gain visibility and boost your sales on Amazon.
 So choosing the second option is better to improve your seller rank on Amazon.

-The other way to succeed as a reseller is selling high-competition products that have a proven record of sales.
+The other way to succeed as a reseller is by selling high-competition products that have a proven record of sales.
 With a popular product, you can be sure to get a sales influx, which in turn boosts your rankings and visibility on Amazon.

 The tricky part is that you compete with a lot of sellers who are already successful.
 In this case, you need to offer a low price for the items to stand out from the crowd.
 A lower price can attract the Buy Box and your target audience who are willing to purchase.
 However, you are attracting discount shoppers in this case.
 So when you raise your prices in the future, you’re unlikely to gain the same clientele you want to grow the business.

-Another aspect is that you need to be aware of the profit margins you incur along with the costs involved.
+Another aspect is that you need to be aware of the Amazon profit margins you incur along with the costs involved.

 You can charge a premium price if you sell high-quality products.
 Higher the price, the higher the chances to improve your margins.
 On the other hand, selling low-quality items may result in poor reviews and high returns.
 This hurts your Amazon account health in the long term and short term.